 ANIMATION 2D & 3D

 MOON BREATH BEAT is a hand drawn experimental 2D film.
 The film was started it in sketch books while traveling.
 I animated straight ahead from bottom page to top, with only a pre-composed rhythm as the film's framework.
 The dream-like stream of consciousness story evolved as it was animated, becoming loosely about the loss and regaining of creativity.
 When I got home, I switched to pegged animation paper and frosted cels.
-It took several years to complete.
+It took four years to complete, as I did all the animation and sound design myself.
 The sound track was recorded and cut together afterward, sometimes 4 frames at a time, to fit the images and follow the rhythm.
 We're talking 35mm magnetic track and tape, kiddos!
-No ctrl Z undos.
+No ctrl/cmd Z undos.

 I am incredibly honored that Moon Breath Beat was among the films added to the National Film Registry in 2014.

 Congratuations!
 I just read through the Registry's 25 picks and I guess the title interested me?
 I immediately had to look up the video and thanks for posting it and I can't believe how much work it was to make.
 I love it.